-Most of us strive for the well-shaped and toned abdomen.
+Most of us strive for a well-shaped and toned abdomen.
 It is a sign of great body and health.
 Also, for diabetic people, there are many yogic postures which are recommended.
 To get a great abdominal region and controlling diabetes, Mandukasana, or Frog Pose is an excellent yoga pose.
 It tones the entire abdominal region and tones the organs in this region.
 Mandukasana, in Sanskrit, means, Manduk which stands for Frog and Asana which stands for Pose.
 In the final position of this asana, the posture of the practitioner resembles a frog.
 This asana has various variations and owing to this, we have mentioned how to practice this asana along with its benefits.

-- First, you need to sit in Vajrasana which is also known as thunderbolt pose.
+- First, you need to sit in Vajrasana which is also known as the thunderbolt pose.
 It is a simple kneeling pose.

 - Now, with your hands, make a fist with the thumb tucked well inside your four fingers.

 - Place your fists on the abdomen region on both sides of your navel.

 - Now exhale and start pulling the abdomen inside slightly.
 After this, bend forward slowly and start pressing the navel with your fists.

 - Keep your back as straight you can get, and keep looking forward in your bend position.

-- Now keep the breath well outside in this pose and maintain it for a period of time which is comfortable for you.
+- Now keep your breath well outside in this pose and maintain it for a period of time which is comfortable for you.

 - Now to release this pose, inhale and then slowly raise your trunk up to the kneeling pose and bring your hands back to your sides and then relax.

 - Repeat this process for 4-5 times.

-- It tones all of the organs that are situated in the abdominal region which also include the stomach.
+- It tones all of the organs that are situated in the abdominal region which also includes the stomach.

 - It improves the pancreas and is quite beneficial for people suffering from diabetes.

 - It also helps in relieving constipation.

 - It also helps in reducing the extra belly fat along with extra fat on the waist as well as thighs, hence helping in reducing weight.

 - It improves excretory as well as digestive functions.